groue/CombineExpectations/README.md

 :clock230: `recorder.next(count)` waits for the recorded publisher to emit `count` elements, or to complete.

-:x: When waiting for this expectation, a `RecordingError` is thrown if the publisher does not publish `count` elements after last waited expectation.
-The publisher error is thrown if the publisher fails before publishing `count` elements.
+:x: When waiting for this expectation, a `RecordingError.notEnoughElements` is thrown if the publisher does not publish `count` elements after last waited expectation.
+The publisher error is thrown if the publisher fails before publishing the next `count` element.

 :white_check_mark: Otherwise, an array of exactly `count` element is returned.